top of page

 "Thy dead men shall live, together with my dead body shall they arise.
 Awake and sing, ye that dwell in dust: for thy dew is as the dew of herbs, and the earth shall cast out the dead.
 Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.
 For, behold, the Lord cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain" (Isa 26:19-21).

-So what's left for the Church to do during this exceptionally dark period?
-The answer is very simple.
-We should prepare to hide, as evident in the above passages.
+So, what is the Church to do during this dark time?
+The answer is simple: prepare to "hide," as the scriptures above instruct.

 CONCLUSION

-Many of us have been taught to believe that the Great Tribulation will usher in an era filled with dynamic evangelism and revival.
-We have been lead to expect that the function of the Spirit in bringing men to repentance and sin conviction will continue until the Second Coming.
-However, as demonstrated in this study, such will not be the case.
-There is coming a time in which we will need to retire from evangelism and ministry in order to go into hiding.
-That season will become much more obvious once the antichrist ascends to global power.
+Many of us have been taught to believe that the Great Tribulation will usher in an era marked by dynamic evangelism and revival.
+We have been led to expect that the Holy Spirit’s work of bringing conviction and repentance will continue until Christ’s return.
+However, as we have seen throughout this study, that will not be the case.
+Instead, a time is coming when the Church will need to cease its evangelistic efforts and retreat, entering a period of hiding.
+This reality will become glaringly obvious once the antichrist rises to global power.

-Finally, this teaching should compel us to make every effort to complete the work of evangelism and carry out our ministry giftings right NOW, while the Holy Spirit is still here to help us.
-Let us remember that the harvest is ready, but the workers are few (Mat 9:37).
-And indeed, this is the time to get busy for Christ or repent if we haven't been faithful to God's call thus far.
+This teaching should compel us to act now.
+Let us make every effort to complete the work of evangelism and ministry while the Holy Spirit is still present to help us.
+Remember, the harvest is plentiful, but the workers are few (Mat 9:37).
+Now is the time to get to work for Christ, or to repent if we have not been faithful to His call.